cyberjayk/Phishing-Email-Analysis/README.md

 Submitting the extracted URL to URLScan.io for reputation and behavioral analysis:  <br/>
 <img width="1253" height="708" alt="urlscan io" src="https://github.com/user-attachments/assets/ac8fb4ee-6539-40a0-ba56-bf9daee84ffd" />

+The decoded phishing URL was submitted to URLScan for behavioral analysis.
+Although the hosting server is now offline, the scan still provides historical reputation details, domain information, and any available indicators of malicious activity.

 <br />
 <br />